-Recent studies?conducted by our partners, “Webroot Security” have shown,?younger generations, think about online security less than their older?counterparts.
-Younger generations can/will make the?assumption, inherent levels of security, exist in the workforce.
-This is even more of a reason for layering security and to establish?a plan via company-wide, security policies.
+Recent studies conducted by our partners “Webroot Security” have shown that younger generations think about online security less than their older counterparts.
+Younger generations can/will make the assumption that inherent levels of security exist in the workforce.
+This is even more of a reason for layering security and establishing a plan via company-wide security policies.

-A 2016 Webroot survey?found, despite a reputation for being less ?tech-savvy,?
-49% of baby boomers reported?having anti-virus solutions installed on their devices; only?10% more than millennials.
-The?survey found,?that?49% of millennials?were concerned about someone gaining access to their social media accounts, versus?33% concerned with someone gaining access to their email accounts.
+A 2016 Webroot survey found that despite a reputation for being less tech-savvy, 49% of baby boomers reported having anti-virus solutions installed on their devices, only 10% more than millennials.
+The survey found that 49% of millennials were concerned about someone gaining access to their social media accounts, versus 33% concerned with someone gaining access to their email accounts.

-82% of millennials re-use passwords for websites and applications, compared to?70%?of baby boomers.
-It was also reported, that 86% of baby boomers hardly download free applications or software to work devices without consulting your company designated IT support.
+82% of millennials reuse passwords for websites and applications, compared to 70% of baby boomers.
+It was also reported that 86% of baby boomers hardly download free applications or software to work devices without consulting your company’s designated IT support.

-Our partners, at Citrix,?surveyed workers to find which generation posed the greatest risk to sensitive information in the workplace, and?millennials received 55% of the vote.
-It should be noted – baby boomers as being ?the most susceptible to phishing and social engineering attacks.
-(33%)?
+Our partners at Citrix surveyed workers to find which generation posed the greatest risk to sensitive information in the workplace, and millennials received 55% of the vote.
+It should be noted that baby boomers were deemed as being the most susceptible to phishing and social engineering attacks.
+(33%)

 Tailor Your IT Security Approach